 In administrative disputes between a financial supervisory authority (ie, the Dutch Authority for the Financial Markets or the Dutch Central Bank) and, for example, the issuer of securities, the district court of Rotterdam is the competent court in the first instance.
 The Trade and Industry Appeals Tribunal is the competent court in the second instance.

 Regarding civil disputes, there is no formally designated specialist court that deals with all securities disputes in the Netherlands.
-Nonetheless, Dutch courts are experienced in securities litigation, especially the Amsterdam District Court.
+Nonetheless, Dutch courts are experienced in securities litigation, in particular the Amsterdam District Court, which provides parties with the option to conduct the entire proceedings in English.
 Aside from regular courts, the Financial Services Complaints Institute, which is an independent dispute committee, deals with disputes between small and medium enterprises (or consumers) and financial institutions (eg, banks, insurance companies, etc) pertaining to financial products and financial services.

-As to time frames, more often than not, securities litigation in the Netherlands pertains to complex and international disputes in which a collective claimant initiates class action proceedings against multiple defendants (often Dutch and non-Dutch) for the benefit of a large class (often consisting of Dutch and non-Dutch members).
+As to time frames, usually securities litigation in the Netherlands pertains to complex and international disputes in which a collective claimant initiates class action proceedings against multiple defendants (often Dutch and non-Dutch) for the benefit of a large class (often consisting of Dutch and non-Dutch members).
 The duration of these proceedings depends on how the court stages proceedings (eg, international jurisdiction, admissibility, applicable law, merits), whether each stage will have an oral hearing, and whether the court will allow for interim appeals (the latter is usually denied, however).
-Typically, on average, international securities disputes that are litigated in class action proceedings will take around five years to complete in the first instance.
+Typically, on average, international securities disputes that are litigated in class action proceedings will take around five years to complete in the court of first instance.

 Reproduced with permission from Law Business Research Ltd. This article was first published in Lexology GTDT – Securities Litigation.
 For further information, please visit: https://www.lexology.com/gtdt.